sujalrajpoot/CerebrasAI/ReadMe.md

 ## 🚀 About Me
-I'm a skilled Python programmer and experienced web developer.
+I'm a skilled full stack Python developer with expertise in object-oriented programming and website reverse engineering.
 With a strong background in programming and a passion for creating interactive and engaging web experiences, I specialize in crafting dynamic websites and applications.
 I'm dedicated to transforming ideas into functional and user-friendly digital solutions.
 Explore my portfolio to see my work in action.